 The cause of the Great Depression is easy to understand.
 However, when I ask my students on an exam, they give me answers that they obtained from the web that have inaccuracies.
-Therefore, I thought it imperative to address the Causes of the Great Depression in a way that would be palatable to students and the intellectually curious.
+Therefore, I thought it imperative to address the of the Great Depression in a way that would be palatable to students and the intellectually curious.
 I want to give an answer to the question that has an explanatory value from an academic standpoint but also understandable to everyone.

 I want to answer the question in simple, clear terms ‘why did the Great Depression occur?’.

 Here is a PDF ebook on the Causes of the Great Depression: